ve3wwg/stm32f103c8t6/rtos/README.md

     compile with the FreeRTOSConfig.h file in
     libwwg/rtos.
 If the module(s) depend upon
-    special customizations, then it is best to copy the affected modules to the project directory and build them there.
+    special customizations, then it is best to copy the affected modules to the specific project directory and build them there.